 More about: Florence Hop-On Hop-Off Bus

 Exploring Florence has never been easier than with the City Sightseeing tourist bus service.
-This tourist transport system is perfect for those who want to discover the city's most iconic sights in a comfortable, flexible and comprehensive way.
+This tourist transport system is perfect for those who want to see the city's most emblematic sights in a comfortable, flexible and comprehensive way.

 What this ticket includes